wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 !!! note "About the decode-bufr-jupyter container"

-    The `decode-bufr-jupyter` container is a custom container that includes the eccodes library and Jupyter notebook server.
-The container is based on a image that includes the `eccodes` library for decoding BUFR data, along with libraries for plotting and data analysis.
+    The `decode-bufr-jupyter` container is a custom container that includes the ecCodes library and runs a Jupyter notebook server.
+The container is based on a image that includes the `ecCodes` library for decoding BUFR data, along with libraries for plotting and data analysis.

     The command above starts the container in detached mode, with the name `decode-bufr-jupyter`, the port 8888 is mapped to the host system and the environment variable `JUPYTER_TOKEN` is set to `dataismagic!`.